 Lathyrus (in part)

-42. Leaflets with 10 or more pairs of lateral veins running from the midrib nearly or quite to the margins (some somewhat faint in the rare weed V. lathyroides).
+43. Leaflets with 10 or more pairs of lateral veins running from the midrib nearly or quite to the margins (some somewhat faint in the rare weed V. lathyroides).

 Vicia (in part)